chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 }
 ```

-First, you need to make sure the delegate is set and that it is a `DetailViewController` instance as you expect.
-You then call `showDetailViewController(_:sender:)` on the split view controller and pass in the detail view controller.
+First, we need to make sure the delegate is set and that it is a `DetailViewController` instance as we'd expect.
+We then call `showDetailViewController(_:sender:)` on the split view controller and pass in the detail view controller.
 Every subclass of `UIViewController` has an inherited property `splitViewController`, which will refer to it’s containing view controller, if one exists.

-This new code only changes the behavior of the app on iPhone, causing the navigation controller to push the detail controller onto the stack when you select a new item.
+This new code only changes the behavior of the app on iPhone, causing the navigation controller to push the detail controller onto the stack when we select a new item.
 It does not alter the behavior of the iPad implementation, since on iPad the detail view controller is always visible.
 After making this change, run it on iPhone and it should now behave properly.
 Adding just a few lines of code got you a fully functioning split view controller on both iPad and iPhone!

 <center> **Screenshot Here (Final Build on iPhone)** </center>